 From the Executive Director

-Please refer to the Tufts CSDD website or reach out to me directly (Kenneth.getz@tufts.edu) to learn more and to participate in any of the Center’s projects.
+We recently launched a new study looking at participant compensation strategies and their impact on enrollment effectiveness.
+And later this year we will be constituting our next protocol design and complexity benchmarking study.
+Please refer to the Tufts CSDD website or reach out to me directly (Kenneth.getz@tufts.edu) to learn more about and to participate in any of the Center’s projects.

 thumbnail_Ken First Name Signature